We’ve had numerous conversations with VMware users exploring alternatives to VMware vSphere Foundation (VVF) and VMware Cloud Foundation (VCF).

 Are there specific requirements for cloud-init templates used with the platform?

 No, there are no proprietary requirements.
-The platform supports standard cloud-init functionality and syntax.
-IP addresses can be set manually within the template or assigned dynamically via DHCP from the platform’s software-defined networking stack for specific network segments.
+Private Cloud Director supports standard cloud-init functionality and syntax.
+In addition, IP addresses can be set manually within the cloud-init template, within the VM for Layer 2 Networks, or assigned dynamically via DHCP on Managed Networks.

 Content Libraries